lfit/itpol/linux-workstation-security.md

 You should apply all outstanding errata as soon as possible, even if something isn't specifically labeled as "security update" or has an associated CVE code.
-All bugs have potential of being security bugs and erring on the side of newer, unknown bugs is _generally_ a safer strategy than sticking with old, known ones.
+All bugs have the potential of being security bugs and erring on the side of newer, unknown bugs is _generally_ a safer strategy than sticking with old, known ones.

 #### Watching logs

 You should have a keen interest in what happens on your system.
 For this reason, you should install `logwatch` and configure it to send nightly activity reports of everything that happens on your system.
 This won't prevent a